perfsonar/docs/_sources/esmond_api_rest.txt

 Authentication and Authorization
 ---------------------------------
 Writing data generally requires some form of authentication and authorization.
-Currently the measurement archive supports the use of the HTTP Authorization header with an authorization string the form of ``Token <api-key>`` where ``<api-key>`` is the authentication credential.
+IP authentication is one option that does not require any modification to the message.
+The measurement archive supports the use of the HTTP Authorization header with an authorization string the form of ``Token <api-key>`` where ``<api-key>`` is the authentication credential.
 It is also recommended all requests be sent over HTTPS since otherwise these credentials will be sent in plain text.
+More information on obtaining an API key can be found :ref:`here <multi_ma_install-intro>`.

 Publishing the Measurement Description
 ---------------------------------------